colinleahey/DSCI351-ChatDB/README.md

 # ChatDB

 ChatDB is a natural language interface for interacting with a MySQL database.
-It allows users to query the database using natural language, which is then translated into SQL.
+It allows users to query the database using natural language, which is then translated into SQL through the integration of an API.

 ## Files